kategumdev/StorytelClone/README.md

 To run this project from within Xcode:
   * Obtain your personal API KEY for Google Books API.
-  * In 'Edit scheme' of your project, choose 'Run' and add environmental property named GOOGLE_BOOKS_API_KEY.
+  * In the 'Edit scheme' of your project, choose 'Run', add an environmental property named GOOGLE_BOOKS_API_KEY, and assign your API KEY as its value.

 ## Showcase Video